oxana-shaydullina/Google-Data-Analytics-Capstone-Project/README.md

 6. Ensure your work is accessible.

 #### =============
 #### PHASE 6: ACT
 #### =============

-## **How to turn casual cyclist to members**
+Based on the above data analysis, here are the top 3 recommendations to the stakeholders:

-### **1. Make membership worthwhile for occasional leisure bicycle rides**
+## 1. Make membership worthwhile for casual riders:

-- Create a membership option that is cheaper but restricts usage of bikes to weekends only.
-- Or restricts the usage for only specific stations (popular for leisure rides).
+- Offer a weekend-only membership at a lower price to entice casual riders towards full annual membership (e.g., they can only unlock bikes on Friday, Saturday, or Sunday)
-- Enhance popularity of leisure bicycle ridings. (through advertising “good” cycling routes)
+- Enhance popularity of leisure bike rides through advertising nice cycling routes
-- Create events for to increase frequency of leisure rides.
+- Create events around the leisure activities/locations to increase the frequency of leisure rides

-### **2. Create increased incentive for using bicycle as a means of transport to and from work**
+## 2. Create additional incentives for using bikes as a means of transport to and from work for annual members:

-### **3. Create motivation to cycle to work even when ride length is > 45 minutes**

-- Advertise health benefits of daily cycling, instead of other means of transport.
+- Advertise health benefits of daily cycling, instead of other means of transport
-- Enhance user experience for cycling to and from work
+- Enhance user experience for riding to and from work
-- Create health apps that tracks user “sport” activity.
-To incentivise bike usage.
+- Create a health app that tracks user “sport” activity to incentivize bike usage

+## 3. Create motivation for both annual members and casual riders to use bikes even when ride length is more than 1 hour:

-- Create reward system that rewards cycling frequency and length
+- Create a reward system that rewards cycling frequency and length
-- Convince casual riders that “their” long rides can be done on the weekdays and to/form work
+- Convince casual riders that they can do their long rides on the weekdays and to and from work
+- Offer discounts when the ride length exceeds 1 hour

+## More points for the stakeholders’ consideration:

+1. Revise the profitability of electric bikes: the support might cost more than revenue due to the high cost per minute and, therefore, low popularity.
+2. The analytics team could use additional data to expand the findings:

+- Anonymized data of the participants (age, sex, location, physical condition)
+- Data related to facilities and services offered at each bike station
+- Methods of payment for different types of riders for the bikes